• POLICY 601 - SCHOOL DISTRICT CURRICULUM AND INSTRUCTION GOALS

 1. Core Curricular Resources – refers to the digital or print versions of units and lessons; the assignments and projects given to students; the books, materials, videos, presentations, and readings used in a course; assessments and other methods use to evaluate student learning.

-2. Teacher Supplemental Resources – are the digital or print versions of resources that teachers use to supplement, not replace, core curriculum to provide additional support/extensions for students.
+2. Teacher Supplemental Resources – are the digital or print versions of resources that teachers use to supplement, not replace, core curriculum to provide additional support/extensions for students that follow district guidelines.

-4. “Instruction” means methods of providing learning experiences that enable students to meet state and district academic standards and graduation requirements.
+9. “Instruction” means methods of providing learning experiences that enable students to meet state and district academic standards and graduation requirements including applied and experiential learning.

-1. the size of the academic achievement gap and rigorous course taking, including college-level advanced placement, international baccalaureate, postsecondary enrollment options, including concurrent enrollment, other rigorous courses of study or industry certification courses or programs, and enrichment experiences by student subgroup;
+1. the size of the academic achievement gap; rigorous course taking, including college-level advanced placement, international baccalaureate, postsecondary enrollment options, including concurrent enrollment, other rigorous courses of study or industry certification courses or programs, and enrichment experiences by student subgroup;

 2. student performance on the Minnesota Comprehensive Assessments;